 SD WANs are easier to manage!

-If you want to go down the DIY route then indeed, the SD WAN overlay and functionality will be of great benefit although the cost savings will more likely be realised if you have international sites.
-But with the DIY approach a much higher level of management overhead is borne by the organisation’s internal IT team.
+If you want to go down the DIY networking route, then an SD WAN overlay and functionality will be of great benefit, although the cost savings will more likely be realised if you have international sites.
+But with DIY, the internal IT team bears a much higher level of management overhead.
 When you buy a Managed WAN you are given access to consultants, profession installation services, a 24/7 global support service and a single bill.
 If there is a problem with one of the sites, your Managed Service Provider (MSP) will see it first and already be calling the site contact to resolve the issue.
 See this post for more information about finding a suitable managed network provider, and this one for guidance on choosing by between DIY and Managed SD WAN.

-Zero (or more likely low) touch deployments and central management will be beneficial to the Service Provider rather than the customer, although the customer should receive a better service at a slightly reduced cost.
-Whereas Carriers have tended to want to supply everything within a managed service and in particular the connectivity, more dynamic Managed Service Providers will offer flexible management allowing customers to provide their own connectivity and therefore be their own resolver groups whilst the MSP still maintains the overall ownership of the fault tickets.
+Carriers have tended to want to supply everything within a managed service and in particular the connectivity.
+Managed Service Providers may offer flexible management allowing customers to deploy their own connectivity and therefore be their own resolver groups whilst the MSP still maintains the overall ownership of the fault tickets.

 Some MSP’s, such as SAS, have been providing application visibility way beyond that which is included in an SD WAN CPE solution for many years so the argument that SD WAN will be easier to manage really depends on what version of a WAN you currently have.
 If you have a pure international MPLS network where you manage the edge routers yourself then an SD WAN CPE solution, coupled with hybrid networking will certainly bring a great deal of benefits; operationally, technically and commercially.

-SD WAN and Hybrid Networking allows my users to get to Cloud Apps (such as Office365) more quickly and therefore have a better experience!
+SD WAN and Hybrid Networking allows my users to get to Cloud Apps (such as Microsoft 365) more quickly and therefore have a better experience!

 True, maybe!
-The rise in applications being located in the public cloud rather than in a customer’s data centre has shifted the emphasis on how to connect to the applications most effectively.
-Ideally, you would want to take the shortest path to that application as possible and traditional WANs tended to only have an internet breakout at the head office.
-Local internet breakout would seem the obvious choice (therefore Hybrid Networking) with SD WAN CPE providing the security, visibility and management.
+The rise in applications being located in the public cloud rather than in a data centre has shifted the emphasis on how best to connect to the applications.
+Ideally, you would take the shortest path to each Cloud application.
+Traditional WAN architectures tended to have public internet breakout at the head office.
+However, for cloud applications, local internet breakout would seem an obvious choice (therefore Hybrid Networking) with SD WAN CPE providing the security, visibility and management.

-However, many carriers are now linking to the major IaaS/PaaS/SaaS providers from their MPLS networks to provide the Quality of Service and security that customers require.
-We have also seen some SD WAN providers developing Optimised IP networks over the internet to these applications and platforms so if there is a variety of choices to suit all customers.
+However, many carriers are now linking their MPLS networks to the major IaaS/PaaS/SaaS providers to provide the Quality of Service and security that customers require for Cloud.
+We have also seen some SD WAN providers developing Optimised IP networks over the internet to these applications and platforms so there is a variety of choices to suit all businesses.